 The Stephen Beck Jr. Achieving a Better Life Experience (ABLE) Act and was signed into law by President Obama in 2014.
 Oregon Senate Bill 777, signed in 2015, established a state ABLE Act program in Oregon.
 Finally, in 2017, the Oregon ABLE Savings Plan has been implemented.

-Funds in the ABLE account can be used to pay for the owner’s qualified disabilities expenses (QDE).
+Funds in the ABLE account can be used to pay for the owner’s qualified disabilities expenses (QDE) that include:

 - Employment training and support